 - What degree do you need to be a speech pathologist?

-- How many years of speech pathologist schooling are needed?
+- How many years of speech pathologist education are needed?

-Speech-language pathologists (SLPs) diagnose and treat patients who struggle with speech disorders and communication issues related to speech and language, whether on the physical or cognitive level.
+Speech-language pathologists (SLPs) evaluate, diagnose and treat individuals with speech, language and communication disorders, addressing challenges that stem from physical, cognitive or developmental conditions.
 They also address problems with swallowing and hearing.
-Also commonly referred to as speech therapists, these healthcare professionals work with patients across every stage of their lives, from early childhood through older adulthood.
+Also commonly referred to as speech therapists, these healthcare professionals work with patients across the lifespan.

 Step 1: Undergraduate Degree